Rajpratik71/volatility-wiki/FAQ.md

 ### What about reading crash dumps and hibernation files

 ### Can Volatility acquire physical memory

+### What's the largest memory dump Volatility can read

 ### Are there any public memory samples available that I can use for testing